ayoe/hidesensitive/README.md

 v 0.1.1-3: added a new "keywords" feature - block notifications with certain keywords. feel free to clone and add your own! but please also tell me what you're adding thanks

+v 0.1.2-1: keywords are officially open to user input!
+KNOWN BUG: sometimes keywords fail to save over respring. this doesn't always happen. also, no need to respring to apply.

 Credits
 ============